kcp-dev/kcp/docs/content/concepts/authorization/authorizers.md

       "group2"
     ],
     "extra": {
-      "authorization.kubernetes.io/cluster-name": ["root"]
+      "authorization.kcp.io/cluster-name": ["root"]
     }
   }
 }
 ```

 The extra field will contain the logical cluster _name_ (e.g. o43u2gh528rtfg721rg92), not the human-readable path.
 Webhooks need to resolve the name to a path themselves if necessary.

+!!! note
+    In the past the cluster name was provided in the `authorization.kubernetes.io/cluster-name` extra field instead of `authorization.kcp.io/cluster-name`.
+    This field is deprecated as of kcp v0.28.3 and will be removed in a future release.

+!!! note
+    Request payloads can also contain the `authentication.kcp.io/cluster-name` and `authentication.kcp.io/scopes` extra fields if the user originates from the workspace the request is made against.
+    If the users authenticated against another workspace than the target of the request these fields will not be present - instead the user will be seen as `system:anonymous` with groups `system:authenticated` and `system:cluster:<logical-cluster>`, where `<logical-cluster>` is the name of the logical cluster backing the workspace they authenticated against.

 ### Authorizer Order